Mathematics at Easton

-Every year group has key end of year expectations based on the statements from the new National Curriculum for Mathematics which teachers share with pupils and parents to ensure that pupils get the maximum support possible as well as being able to take ownership of their progress.
+Every year group has key end of year expectations based on the statements from the 2014 National Curriculum for Mathematics which teachers share with pupils and parents to ensure that pupils get the maximum support possible as well as being able to take ownership of their progress.

 How do we learn our times tables?

 Each year group has a particular expectation when it comes to the Times Tables (see Year Group Expectations) at Easton we believe that a child should not only be able to recall the multiplication facts but also the division facts for that particular times table.
 Children embed these number facts at home using Times Table Rockstars which is a fantastic online resource for children and parents!
 Children are tasked to beat their previous scores to show progress each term.